EnigmaCurry/blogofile.com/_documentation/filters.rst

  ---
  This is a **markdown** formatted post with all the frak words filtered.

 Filters on blog posts are applied to the entire blog post; you cannot apply a filter to only a portion of the text like you can with templates.
-However, there is nothing preventing you from writing a filter that looks for special syntax in your posts and filters selectively.
+However, there is nothing preventing you from writing a filter that looks for special syntax in your posts and filters selectively (the syntax_highlight filter from simple_blog does exactly this).
 This allows for more end user customizability.

 If no filter is specified for your post, Blogofile looks at a config option called :ref:`config-blog-post-default-filters` which maps the file extension of the post file to a filter chain.
-Defaults include ``markdown``, ``textile``, and ``org``.
+Defaults include ``markdown`` and ``textile``.

 You can turn off all filters for the post, including the default ones, by specifing a filter chain of ``none``.